+- > To understand the internal architecture of 8085 microprocessor & Instruction Set - > To understand the internal architecture of 8086 microprocessor - > To program the 8086 microprocessor to meet the requirements of the user - > To interface memory and peripherals with 8086 microprocessor

-By By the end of the course, the student will be able to: 1.
-Program 8085 & 8086 microprocessor to meet the requirements of the user.
-2. Interface peripherals like switches, LEDs, stepper motor, Traffic lights controller, etc, 3.
-Handle interrupts 4.
+1. Program 8085 & 8086 microprocessor to meet the requirements of the user.

+2. Interface peripherals like switches, LEDs, stepper motor, Traffic lights controller, etc..,

+- 3. Apply concept & types of interrupts for the given context. - 4.
 Design a microcomputer to meet the requirement of the user